gazbert/bxbot/README.md

 1. To generate the Javadoc, run `./gradlew javadoc` and look in the `./build/docs/javadoc` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules.

+### Maven
+1. From the project root, run `./mvnw clean install`.
+   If you want to run the exchange integration tests, use `./mvnw clean install -Pint`.
+   To execute both unit and integration tests, use `./mvnw clean install -Pall`.
+1. Take a look at the Javadoc in the `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

 ## Issue & Change Management

 Issues and new features are managed using the project [Issue Tracker](https://github.com/gazbert/bxbot/issues) -